-NUR318 Nursing Research/Statistics (WI): (3-0) 3 Credits
+NUR348-Z Nursing Research/Statistics for the RN: (3-0) 3 Credits

-Introduces the concepts of the research process including research methodologies, measurement, and analysis of research data provides students with a basis to interpret and evaluate research and its application to practice.
-Emphasis is placed on students becoming knowledgeable consumers of research.
-Prerequisite: MAT140 or its equivalent, NUR312.
+Introduces the concepts of the research process and its application to nursing practice including the basics of qualitative and quantitative approaches to research and the measurement and analysis of research data.
+This course provides students with a basis to interpret and evaluate research and its application to nursing knowledge and practice.
+Emphasis is placed on students becoming knowledgeable consumers of research as they expand their nursing practice.
+Spring semesters.
+Prerequisite: MAT 140; Corequisite: NUR 343Z.